 A well-built eCommerce website begins with a well-thought-out website specification.
 Developing a clear idea of what you’re trying to achieve and how your eCommerce site will operate is an essential first step on the road to creating one.
 A successful project specification will enable web development teams to understand your intentions, preventing any nasty design or budget surprises down the line.

 But, with so many variables to consider, it can be difficult to know where to begin and even harder to determine how much time you should invest in the process.
-Using this guide and template, you can ensure you’ve covered all your bases, whilst keeping your project specification from becoming a sprawling monstrosity.
+Using this guide and project specification template, you can ensure you’ve covered all your bases, whilst keeping your project specification from becoming a sprawling monstrosity.

 The start of an eCommerce specification serves to introduce the project, explaining its aims and providing the necessary context.
 It can be split into multiple sections like so:

 To put it simply: who is involved in this project?
 Outline the project team and their roles, and list any additional stakeholders.
 It needs to be clear who has the authority to instruct and make decisions about the project.

 What do you expect this eCommerce website to do for your business?
 In order to keep this section tightly focused, write down your overall mission statement in general terms, and then add some measurable KPIs.

 For example, you might consider “increasing online awareness of our brand and products” to be part of your general mission statement.
 Measurable KPIs could then include website traffic, conversion rate and dwell time.

 Here you should also explain how this project fits into your wider business strategy.

 A project specification needs to contain information about your company to ensure that the resultant website is an accurate and effective representation of your brand.